stefan-m-lenz/dsBoltzmannMachinesClient/README.md

 # dsBoltzmannMachinesClient

 This is the client side R package for using Deep Boltzmann machines as generative models in [DataSHIELD](https://github.com/datashield).
+It depends on the [BoltzmannMachineRPlots](https://github.com/stefan-m-lenz/BoltzmannMachinesRPlots) package and on the basic DataSHIELD client package.

 The corresponding server side R package is [dsBoltzmannMachines](https://github.com/stefan-m-lenz/dsBoltzmannMachines).